chvck/fxchanger/README.md

 The harvester can also be run from within the gem using `bundle exec harvest`, this script takes the endpoint and the database connection string as arguments.
 It also takes some options, see `bundle exec harvester -h`.
 There is also a sample cron file at `bin/harvest.cron`.

+Database tables are created automatically by the harvester, the harvester must be run before the library can be used.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.